 Migraines involve inflammation.

-I think taking feverfew for migraines is worth a try.
-This herb has a lot of research behind it, so ask your doctor and see what s/he says.
+I think taking feverfew for migraines is definitely worth a try.
+Sadly I had an allergic reaction to it, but this herb has a lot of research behind it.
+So ask your doctor and see what s/he says.

-Here are 5 things you can do to get started on your new experiment before checking back in with your doctor:
+Here are a few things you can do to get started on your new experiment:

 Until next time, be well and be pain free,